wp-plugins/flickr-slideshow-wrapper/readme.txt

 1. Upload 'FlickrSlideShowWrapper.php' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Customize the settings under /Settings/FSSW/
 4. Place '<set_id="123213231231231">' in your content.
-Please pay attention to put the coding into the HTML section (HTML view) or in case you use other plugins, that the HTML code show <set_id="........"> and not for instance &lt;set_id etc.
+Please pay attention to put the coding into the HTML section (HTML view)
+5. You can call as well a  <a href="http://www.slideflickr.com/">www.slideflickr.com</a> slideshow by putting the slideflickr id into <slidef="XYZ">
-5. Have fun, and drop me a comment on www.ramgad.com if you have any comments, remarks, advices, wishes or if you're just happy.
+6. Have fun, and drop me a comment on www.ramgad.com if you have any comments, remarks, advices, wishes or if you're just happy.

 == Frequently Asked Questions ==
 I have issues to get the set_id code implemented.
 The syntax is <set_id="XYZ"> where XYZ has to be replaced by the numeric string you see on flickr in the URL once you have chosen a set.